erbsland-dev/erbsland-former/doc/chapters/installation/sysadmin-installation.rst

 Installation for System Administrators
 ======================================

-This guide provides a concise overview of how to install *ErbslandFORMER* for system administrators.
+This guide provides a concise overview of how to do a manual server installation of *ErbslandFORMER* for system administrators.
 It focuses on the key elements without detailing the execution of each task.
 For a more detailed guide, refer to the :ref:`step-by-step-installation`.

 Requirements
 ============